Start date: September 2023

 International profile: Applicants should highlight any international experience they have had, including international exchanges, trips, internships, fluency in other languages and/or interest in other cultures.

-English Language skills: A ‘good’ level of English is required
+English Language skills: An English Language Level 2 qualification is required

 - English as native language or

-- a ‘good’ level of English in any English language qualification or test recognised by UCL.
+- A Level 2 of English in any English language qualification or test recognised by UCL.

 Equivalency Requirements for Chinese Applicants.
 International students are required to have the equivalent of an upper second-class Bachelor’s degree to apply for the MSc in Management.
 For applicants from China, this is usually a minimum of a Bachelors degree with a final overall grade of B+, 85%, or a CGPA or 3.45/4.0.